-You cannot set a negative value or a value higher than the subscription level quota.
+You can't set a negative value or a value higher than the subscription-level quota.

-You need subscription level permissions to set quota at the workspace level.
+You need subscription-level permissions to set a quota at the workspace level.

 View your usage and quotas

-To view your quota for various Azure resources like Virtual Machines, Storage, Network, use the Azure portal:
+To view your quota for various Azure resources like virtual machines, storage, or network, use the Azure portal:

 On the left pane, select All services and then select Subscriptions under the General category.

-From the list of subscriptions, select the subscription whose quota you are looking for.
+From the list of subscriptions, select the subscription whose quota you're looking for.

 Select Usage + quotas to view your current quota limits and usage.
 Use the filters to select the provider and locations.

-The Azure Machine Learning Compute quota on your subscription is managed separately from other Azure quotas.
+You manage the Azure Machine Learning compute quota on your subscription separately from other Azure quotas:

-In the left pane, under the Support + troubleshooting section select Usage + quotas to view your current quota limits and usage.
+On the left pane, in the Support + troubleshooting section, select Usage + quotas to view your current quota limits and usage.

 Select a subscription to view the quota limits.
-Remember to filter to the region you are interested in.
+Filter to the region you're interested in.

-You can toggle between a subscription level view and a workspace level views.
+You can switch between a subscription-level view and a workspace-level view.